diaz-L/js-Ex/README.md

 Create a function that takes an integer as an argument and returns the factorial (recursive)

 ##### Ex 2
-Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers
+Given a list of numbers, return the sum of all odd numbers